otrv4/otrv4/otrv4.md

 implementation time frame.
 As a result, the protections mentioned in the following paragraphs only apply to non-quantum adversaries.

-The only exception is the usage of a "mix key" to provide some post-conversation transcript protection against potential weaknesses of elliptic curves and the early arrival of quantum computers.
+The only exception is the usage of a "brace key" to provide some post-conversation transcript protection against potential weaknesses of elliptic curves and the early arrival of quantum computers.